Use this app to exchange files with your Bitbucket repository.

 Open your Lokalise project and proceed to Apps.

-Open Bitbucket and click Install.
+Find Bitbucket in the apps list, click on it and then press Install.
 Next, click Connect to authenticate via OAuth2.

 After successfully authorizing, you can enter your Repository and Branch to pull from.

 You must specify the platform of the files stored in this repo.
 As you export files from Lokalise you can trigger the Bitbucket app to create pull requests to repositories with a platform related to the exported file format.

 It is important to decide whether you would like the filenames to include a full path.
 It is not needed in most cases as you can configure the directory structure prefix in the pull request creation (export) step.
 However, when you have similar files in different subfolders, e.g. admin/locale.json and frontend/locale.json, you need to enable the Include path option in the filenames option.
 Keep in mind that if you already have files uploaded to the project, including a path in the filenames at this step would mean that you are uploading different files.